surayarahman/AttendEase/README.md

 **ii.
 Students:** The automated process will definitely benefit the students, providing them with immediate feedback regarding their attendance status and reducing the chances of unjustified absences.

-**iii.
-Administrators:** Institutions can look through the general trend of attendance data in compiling reports or assessments of student involvement to make better decisions.
-Application target: The application will focus on higher learning institutions where the number of students attending classes is huge and where the use of face recognition technologies reduces a lot of administrative work.

 ### 5. Target Platform
 This will be developed on both Android and iOS using Flutter to ensure maximum accessibility on most-used devices.